Dux

-Dux (/dʌks, dʊks/, : ducēs) is Latin for "leader" (from the noun dux, ducis, "leader, general") and later for duke and its variant forms (doge, duce, etc.).
+Dux (/dʌks, dʊks/; : duces) is Latin for "leader" (from the noun dux, ducis, "leader, general") and later for duke and its variant forms (doge, duce, etc.).
 During the Roman Republic and for the first centuries of the Roman Empire, dux could refer to anyone who commanded troops, both Roman generals and foreign leaders, but was not a formal military rank.

 Roman Empire

 Original usage

 Until the 3rd century, dux was not a formal expression of rank within the Roman military or administrative hierarchy.

 In the Roman army, a dux would be a general in charge of two or more legions.
 While the title of dux could refer to a consul or imperator, it usually refers to the Roman governor of the provinces.

 In writing his commentaries on the Gallic Wars, Julius Caesar uses the term only for Celtic generals, with one exception for a Roman commander who held no official rank.